zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 You can hack your old heuristics, and you don't need a reading list to do it.
 You need input, practice and time to learn.
 If you feel stuck, or just like to read, then any of the books here might be useful.

-Everything on this list is biased towards action.
-The book quoted above is one of my favorites on the topic of cross-cultural communication.
-However, I'm not including any books here that are place-specific, like the "Seven Keys."
-Everything here is general, working outward from first-principles, because this approach seems to work well for many of the people I talk to about these issues.

 I'm going to borrow from Stanely Milgram and Ruth Benedict, and say it this way: Context defines behavior.
 Culture is context.
 Culture is not a black box.